-- 3.1 Prepare a clean working area. - 3.2 With the valve in the open position, remove the body bolts or screws. - 3.3 Separate the end caps from the body and remove the body seals (discard body seals) and seats whilst taking care not to damage the plastic parts.
-The ball can be placed in a part open position to assist removal of the seats. - 3.4 Whilst supporting the ball to prevent it dropping out and potentially damaging the ball surface, rotate the valve to the closed position and remove the ball. - 3.5 The ball and seats should be placed in a suitably remote clean area to minimize risk of damage whilst welding is being undertaken.
+- 3.1 Prepare a clean working area. - 3.2 With the valve in the open position, remove the body bolts or screws. - 3.3 Separate the end caps from the body and remove the retainer rings (integral with end cap on sizes up to 3/4"), body seals (discard body seals) and seats whilst taking care not to damage the plastic parts.
+The ball can be placed in a part open position to assist removal of the seats. - 3.4 Whilst supporting the ball to prevent it dropping out and potentially damaging the ball surface, rotate the valve to the closed position and remove the ball. - 3.5 The ball, seats and retainer rings should be placed in a suitably remote clean area to minimize risk of damage whilst welding is being undertaken.